bbmoz/pretty-web-console/README.md

 ## Custom Logger

-By default, the logger used is the standard browser console.
+By default, the logger is the standard browser console's.
 But, you may pass in your own logger if you want.

 For example, let's say you have a logger function named `customWarnFn`.
 You just need to pass it to the log function as the second argument i.e. `pwc().blue().bold().underline().warn('hi', customWarnFn)`.
 This passes the **message**, a **css styles object**, and the **log level** as arguments to your custom logger.